uidaholib/collectionbuilder-sa-spec-exhibits/pages/about.md

 ---
 {% include feature/jumbotron.html %}

-{% include feature/nav-menu.html sections="About the Exhibit;Executive Order 9066;Japanese Relocation to Idaho;Minidoka;Kooskia;Japanese Students and the University of Idaho;Advocating for Peace at the University of Idaho" %}
+{% include feature/nav-menu.html sections="About the Exhibit;World War II and Japanese Incarceration;The End of the War and Japan's Reconstruction" %}

 # About the Exhibit